r-lib/fs/README.md

   - never have multiple `/` or trailing `/`

 Tidy paths are also coloured (if your terminal supports it) based on the file permissions and file type.
-This colouring can be customised or extended by setting the `LS_COLORS` environment variable, in the same output format as [GNU dircolors](http://www.bigsoft.co.uk/blog/index.php/2008/04/11/configuring-ls_colors).
+This colouring can be customized or extended by setting the `LS_COLORS` environment variable, in the same output format as [GNU dircolors](http://www.bigsoft.co.uk/blog/index.php/2008/04/11/configuring-ls_colors).